 Quick facts at a glance

-• Condolence money (kōden): ¥5,000–¥30,000, placed in a black-and-silver envelope marked 御霊前 (goreizen) with gently used notes.
+- Condolence money (kōden): It is customary to give ¥5,000–¥30,000, placed in a black-and-silver envelope marked 御霊前 (goreizen) with gently used notes.

 The Cultural Significance of Funerals in Japan

-Snapshot of Japanese Funeral Customs
+Background of Japanese Funeral Customs

-Japan’s modern funeral template solidified during the Edo period, when every household was registered with a Buddhist temple.
+Japan’s modern funeral template was solidified during the Edo period, when every household was registered with a Buddhist temple.
 Today’s rites still feature a posthumous Buddhist name (kaimyō), a vigil that keeps evil spirits at bay, and the ubiquitous cremation followed by internment of the urn in a family grave.

 Religious Variations You Might Encounter